MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Delete return codes from the specified application deployment type.

 ### [Remove-CMDeploymentTypeSupersedence](Remove-CMDeploymentTypeSupersedence.md)
 Remove a deployment type supersedence relationship.
+This cmdlet is deprecated.

 ### [Remove-CMDevice](Remove-CMDevice.md)
 Removes a client device from Configuration Manager.